 Why are all of your books an older hero and a younger heroine?

 I think I end up writing older heroes with younger women because I’ve always been attracted to older men.
-My husband is quite a bit older than me (I’m in my 30’s and he’s getting close to 50).
+My husband is quite a bit older than me.
 I’m not saying all of my characters will have a 15-20 year age gap, but they will likely always be 10+ years apart in age.
+There will be some cases when that doesn’t happen, like Johnny’s book (aka Saint) since he was so young in book 1 of the Dixie Reapers.

 Are you going to write any curvy women?
 Or non-white characters?